 A Population with Deep Roots and Steady Growth

-As of the most recent estimates, Ilminster is home to around 6,000 residents.
-While it may not be large in number, what Ilminster lacks in size it makes up for in character.
+As of the most recent estimates, Ilminster is home to around 10,480 (2021 Census data) residents.
+While it may not be large in number, what Ilminster lacks in size, it makes up for in character.
 The population has seen slow but steady growth over the past two decades, reflecting both the town’s appeal and the limited scale of new housing developments.

 This modest expansion suggests a balance between preservation and progress — a draw for those seeking a quieter lifestyle without complete detachment from modern amenities.